fridamariejoergensen/CSS_project/content/data-description.md

 <img src="/images/Charecter links.png"     />

 # **Filtering the data**
 The original data set consisted of 4066 characters.
 However, some of the characters had little or no information attached.
 We concluded that if we had no information about a character or if their name included "unidentified", they were not relevant for the network.
 Furthermore, some of the data was actually the actors from the Harry Potter movies.
-Lastly, some nodes were groups of people, eg. "Arthur Weasley's ten unidentified subordinates".
-We created an initial network to check the degree of the characters, to exclude characters with no links.
+Also, some nodes were groups of people, eg. "Arthur Weasley's ten unidentified subordinates".
+Lastly, we made an algorithm to check if a character is referenced by or references another character in the data set.
+If not they are removed.
+This filter functions like removing characters with degrees zero.
 To summarize, the following filters were applied to remove data:

 * If blood status, house, species, death time and alias were all "None".
 Removed: 91 characters
 * If name started with "unidentified".
 Removed: 431 characters
 * If name was in a list of actors webscraped from [imdb](https://www.imdb.com/title/tt0241527/fullcredits#cast).
 Removed: 4 characters
 * If the species was "Humans" indicating that the entry was a group.
 Removed: 56 characters
-* If character has degree 0 in the network.
+* If character has no hyperlinks to or from other characters.
 Removed: 1731 characters

 After these filters, the data consisted of 1751 characters.